Our Guide to Laundry Sustainability | Branch Basics

 Refillable models, like Branch Basics, are also a great option, especially if you can opt for glass

-Many places now offer bottle refill centers with non-toxic cleaning and laundry product options.
+Many places now offer bottle refill centers with human-safe cleaning and laundry product options.

 However, these products vary widely in quality and safety, so thoroughly vet products and ingredients using EWG or ThinkDirty before using them.